 Peripheral Stem Cell Transplant

-Autologous, or stem cells from your own body, are generally not used to treat MDS.
-This is because the reserve of healthy stem cells is contaminated by damaged cells.
+Stem cells from your own body are generally not used to treat MDS.
+This is because there are damaged cells in the remaining pool of healthy stem cells.

-A stem cell transplant is not for everyone.
-Success rates vary depending on age, gender, and aggressiveness of the disease.
-Side effects include rejection of the new cells and disease relapse.
-With rejection, the white blood cells in the body identify the new cells as foreign and attack them.
+A PBSCT is not for everyone.
+Success rates vary depending on age, gender, and how aggressive MDS is.
+Side effects include rejection of the new cells and return of MDS.
+With rejection, the new blood cells are thought of as foreign and the body attacks them.

-A catheter is a soft, thin, flexible tube that is placed in a large vein in the body, usually under the collarbone or in the chest.
-Catheters eliminate the need for multiple needlesticks.
-The site can be used to draw blood, or administer medications or blood products.
+A soft, thin, flexible tube is placed in a large vein in the body.
+Common sites are under the collarbone or in the chest.
+These tubes eliminate the need for repeated needlesticks.
+The tube links to a different tube that is fixed to the outside of the body.
+The tube can be used to give medicine or take blood samples.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.